aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 ### Y Axis

 * 10mm rods can be used for the Y axis.
-The Y does not move so weight doesn't matter, any of steel or aluminium tube or carbon fiber rod/tube can be used.
+The Y does not move so weight doesn't matter, any of steel or aluminium tube or carbon fiber rod/tube can be used, though larger builds may benefit from CF to prevent rod deflection due to larger steel rod weight.
 * Alternates linear shaft clamps for both 8mm and 10mm rod: [HyperCube Y_Shaft_Clamp_REMIXED
 by GofX](https://www.thingiverse.com/thing:2169166)
-* The original XY Joiner can be used with Igus bushings (same as for the X axis) with this holder: [Igus 10mm Bushing Holder for LM8LUU by superjamie](https://www.thingiverse.com/thing:2336683)
+* The original LM8UU XY Joiner can be used with JSM-1012 Igus bushings (same as for the X axis) with this holder: [Igus 10mm Bushing Holder for LM8LUU by superjamie](https://www.thingiverse.com/thing:2336683)
 * Or some LM10UU XY Joiners: [by mbruehl](https://www.thingiverse.com/thing:2012264) and [by erdemerciyas](https://www.thingiverse.com/thing:2393210)

 ### Belts